 Does pubic hair not get in the way of your work?

 No, removing your pubic hair is just a question of taste.
-A woman can think for herself whether she wants to do it or even discuss it with her partner, but she doesn't have to worry about what her gynecologist thinks of it.
-Only when we're operate it can be important to remove hair, but if she hasn't shaved herself we'll do it for her.
+A woman can think for herself whether she wants to do it or even discuss it with her partner, but she doesn't have to worry about what her gynaecologist thinks of it.
+Only when we're operating it can be important to remove hair, but if she hasn't shaved herself we'll do it for her.

-What was the most absurd thing you learned about sex in your job?
+What was the most absurd thing you learnt about sex in your job?

-I learned that there's really nothing absurd about consensual sex.
-Don't worry about what other people may think and just do what you want to do—as long as it's consensual of course, and doesn't involve anything illegal.
+I learnt that there's really nothing absurd about consensual sex.
+Don't worry about what other people may think and just do what you want to do – as long as it's consensual of course, and doesn't involve anything illegal.

 Have you ever gotten turned on by women getting undressed in front of you at work?

 No. Patients come to me as a matter of trust.
 It might sound difficult to believe, but you have to be able to switch off your own sexuality.
 I can do that at work.